snail-unamur/LASoT/README.md

 - <strong>Reneri:hints</strong> goal Generates improvement hints according to the results obtained with the execution of the two previous goals.
 - <strong>LASoT:highlightsHints</strong> goal decorates code based on the reporting of the previous goals.

-To be able to display the decorations, each goals must be executed in the presented order (Descartes->Reneri->LASoT)
+> To be able to display the decorations, at least the Descartes goal must be executed.
+Descartes will indicate which methods is uncovered, partially or pseudo tested and which test must be improved.
+Reneri gives more precise informations about the values of the original code and the transformation.
+To take advantages of Reneri reports each 3 goals must be executed in the presented order.

 </details>